dedanmsafari/dedanmsafari/README.md

   ### Goals for 2022 💪:

-  To make meaningful progress in my career while maintaining great mental and physical health.
+  To progress forward in my career while maintaining great mental and physical health.

   <div align="center">